natcap/invest.users-guide/source/fisheries.rst

 + Fishing is assumed to take place at the start of the year, before natural mortality.
 + After recruitment, survival is not density-dependent (i.e. does not depend on population size).
 + Harvest rates and selectivity are fixed through time, such that technological improvements to gear or changes in fishing practices are not modeled.
-+ Market operations are fixed, such that they do not vary in response to amount of harvest, shifts in market or consumer preference.
++ Market operations are fixed, such that they do not vary in response to the amount of harvest, shifts in market or consumer preference.

 Key assumptions of the Habitat Scenario Tool include: